 - Discuss and reflect OKRs retrospectively.
 Learn from your performance but do not make bonuses or other incentives directly dependent on the attainment of OKRs.
 A more detailed explanation will follow in the next paragraph.

-OKRs in Europe — what are the differences?
+OKR in Europe — What are the differences?

 The original OKR approach was clearly born in the context of an Anglo-American management culture.
-Therefore, many European companies partially adapt OKRs to their cultural context and local data security or employee protection policies.
+Therefore, many European companies partially adapt Objectives and Key Results to their cultural context and local data security or employee protection policies.

 In an increasingly complex and digitized economy, agile goal and performance management systems are indispensable.
 An ever increasing pressure to innovate and more flexible working models, require new standards that help enterprise to organize work and foster focus, engagement, accountability, and alignment.